-(5) .052 Receiving Area Eligibility.

-- (1) Bellingham UGA Subarea Receiving Areas.
-Only development rights from the Lake Whatcom sending area may be transferred to receiving areas within the Bellingham Urban Fringesubarea. - (2) Birch Bay UGA Subarea-Receiving Areas.
+- (4) When using TDR units in a receiving area, the purchase of TDRs shall not be required until such time that the requirements of WCC 20.89.060 have been met, though they must be purchased prior to development. - (5) Receiving Area Eligibility. - (1) Bellingham UGA Receiving Areas.
+Only development rights from the Lake Whatcom sending area may be transferred to receiving areas within the Bellingham Urban Fringe. - (2) Birch Bay UGA Receiving Areas.
 Development rights from any sending area may be transferred to receiving areas within the Birch Bay subarea.